bitlaab-bolt/quill/README.md

 - [Jsonic](https://bitlaabjsonic.web.app/)

-However, no additional step is required to use this project as a dependency.
+No additional step is required to use this project as a package dependency.

 ## Documentation